August Stramm: War service

 According to Jeremy Adler, "Although the letters testify to profound inner turmoil, Stramm was a popular officer and a brave soldier."

 At the end of April 1915, Stramm's regiment was transferred to the Eastern Front, in order to serve under the command of General August von Mackensen in the Gorlice–Tarnów Offensive against the Russian-occupied Austro-Hungarian Crownland of Galicia.

 According to Patrick Bridgwater, "Stramm distinguished himself and was at one point acting Battalion Commander, in which role he was involved in the attack on the Russian positions at Ostrow.
 It was here that he won the Austrian Kriegsverdienstkreuz and was recommended for the Iron Cross (First Class)."

 After the recapture of Przemysl and Lviv, Stramm and his regiment continued to pursue the Imperial Russian Army during the Great Retreat of 1915.
 By July, Stramm's regiment had reached the Bug River.

 At the beginning of August 1915, Stramm was sent home on what was his final furlough.
 His daughter Inge, who adored her father, later recalled how Stramm made her ten-year-old brother promise, "never to let himself down," by being, "a Schweinhund before himself."

 His family later learned that throughout his furlough, Stramm had carried a letter in his pocket which he needed only to countersign in order to be released from all future military service at his publisher's request.
 By this time, Stramm had come to detest the war and believed that his death in combat was imminent.
 His mind was also filled with projects that he longed to write down.
 In the end, however, Stramm was, according to Patrick Bridgwater, "unable to accept the alibi of a higher duty to literature," and left the letter unsigned.

 After returning to his company following a week's journey, Stramm found that they had been reduced to only 25 men.
 It was the time of a Russian counteroffensive led by General Aleksei Brusilov.
-Stramm, with the remnants of his company, were involved in "the giant-battle for Brest-Litovsk", which fell to Stramm's regiment on August 25, 1915.
+Stramm, with the remnants of his company, was involved in "the giant-battle for Brest-Litovsk", which fell to Stramm's regiment on August 25, 1915.